Chickadees are found in deciduous and mixed forests, open woods, parks, willow thickets, cottonwood groves, and disturbed areas.Back to top

 Chickadees are active, acrobatic, curious, social birds that live in flocks, often associating with woodpeckers, nuthatches, warblers, vireos, and other small woodland species.
 They feed on insects and seeds, but seldom perch within several feet of one another while taking food or eating.
 Flocks have many calls with specific meanings, and they may contain some of the characteristics of human language.Back to top

-Black-capped Chickadees are common and overall populations have been increasing since 1966, according to the North American Breeding Bird Survey.
-Their western populations slightly declined between 1966 and 2010, but the loss was more than made up for by an increase in eastern populations.
-Partners in Flight estimates the global breeding population at 41 million, with 54 percent living in Canada and 46 percent in the U.S. They rate a 6 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
+Black-capped Chickadees are common and overall populations increased slightly between 1966 and 2015, according to the North American Breeding Bird Survey.
+Their western populations slightly declined during this time, but the loss was made up by an increase in eastern populations.
+Partners in Flight estimates the global breeding population at 41 million, with 54% living in Canada, and 46% in the U.S. The species rates a 7 out of 20 on the Continental Concern Score and is not on the 2016 State of North America's Birds' Watch List.
 Forest clearing for agriculture or development can increase the amount of forest edge, which can improve habitat for chickadees, and this species also benefits from people who keep bird feeders.
 As with many birds that nest in tree cavities, chickadees can suffer if land managers cut too many dead trees out of forests.Back to top

 Chickadees are one of the easiest birds to attract to feeders, for suet, sunflower, and peanuts.
 They don’t mind using tiny hanging feeders that swing in the wind, and also readily visit window feeders.
 Planting willow, alder, and birch trees provides future nesting habitat for chickadees.
 Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.